top of page

 Downspouts are designed to carry roof runoff away from the home.
 That’s their entire job.

-But when they empty right at the base of the foundation, all of that roof water is concentrated in one small area.
-During heavy rainfall, that can mean a significant volume of water saturating the soil immediately next to the structure.
+When they empty right at the base of the foundation, all of that roof water is concentrated in one small area.
+During heavy rainfall, this can lead to a significant volume of water saturating the soil immediately next to the structure.

 Over time, consistently wet soil can lead to: